mirkokiefer/node-webworker/README.md

 ### Credits

-This package contains a static snapshot of Micheil Smith's excellent [node-websocket-server](http://github.com/miksago/node-websocket-server) with some fixes applied to handle UNIX sockets.
+This package depends on Micheil Smith's excellent [node-websocket-server](http://github.com/miksago/node-websocket-server) with some fixes applied to handle UNIX sockets.